 - Open your newly downloaded STOPit App

-- After the all is launched, choose SCAN CODE at the bottom of the screen
+- After the app is launched, choose your campus at the bottom of the screen

 - Make your report